designstem/fachwerk/docs/guides/slides.md

-# Explorative slides
+# Slides and navigation

 ## Slide 1

-To create multiple slides, we separate the slides with separator:
+To create multiple slides, we separate the content with a separator:

 `---`